h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 ## Message-Authenticator

 The Message-Authenticator attribute ([RFC3579] Section 3.2) MUST NOT be sent over an SRADIUS connection.
-It is no longer needed or used.
+It is no longer used or needed.

 If the Message-Authenticator attribute is received over an SRADIUS connection, the attribute MUST be silently discarded, or treated an as "invalid attribute", as defined in [RFC6929], Section 2.8.
 That is, the Message-Authenticator attribute is no longer used to sign packets.
 Its existence (or not) is meaningless in SRADIUS.